Duet3D/wiki-content/User_manual/Machine_configuration/Configuration_Hangprinter.md

 ## Select Hangprinter kinematics

 To tell RepRapFirmware that your printer is a Hangprinter and to define its parameters, use [M669](/User_manual/Reference/Gcodes/M669).
-Put command **M669 K6 Axx:yy:zz B xx:yy:zz Cxx:yy:xx Dzz Prr** in your sys/config.g file on the on-board SD card.
+Put command **M669 K6 Axx:yy:zz B xx:yy:zz Cxx:yy:xx Dzz Prr** in your sys/config.g file.
 The parameters are:

 * **Knnn** Geometry class, 6 = Hangprinter
 * **Axx:yy:zz** X, Y and Z coordinates of the A anchor